Sacred Heart: Worship and devotion

 In the Catholic tradition, the Sacred Heart has been closely associated with Acts of Reparation to Jesus Christ.
 In his encyclical Miserentissimus Redemptor, Pope Pius XI stated: "The spirit of expiation or reparation has always had the first and foremost place in the worship given to the Most Sacred Heart of Jesus."
 The Golden Arrow Prayer directly refers to the Sacred Heart.

 Feast day

 The Feast of the Sacred Heart is a solemnity in the liturgical calendar of the Latin Church.
 It is celebrated on the third Friday after Pentecost, which was up until the changes in the General Roman Calendar of Pope Pius XII referred to as the Friday after the octave of Corpus Christi.
 It is the last feast day of the year that is dependent on the date of Easter.
 The acts of consecration, reparation, and devotion were introduced when the feast of the Sacred Heart was declared.
 Some Anglican Franciscans keep the feast under the name (The) Divine Compassion of Christ.

+A Spanish-era Catholic devotional badge from the Philippines, featuring the Sacred Heart of Jesus, issued by the Apostleship of Prayer (now Pope's Worldwide Prayer Network).